-With its fifth model in the six-part Les Légendes de Bugatti (Bugatti Legends) Edition, Bugatti has revived the legendary Type 18 "Black Bess", which went down in automotive history as one of the first ever street legal super sports cars.
+With its fifth model in the six-part Les Légendes de Bugatti (Bugatti Legends) Edition, Bugatti has revived the legendary Type 18 "Black Bess", which went down in automotive history as one of the first-ever street legal super sports cars.

-At the Auto China motor show in Beijing in April the French luxury manufacturer presented in a world premiere the modern interpretation of the Type 18, the Veyron 16.4 Grand Sport Vitesse "Black Bess".
+At the Auto China motor show in Beijing in April the French luxury manufacturer presented in a world premiere the modern interpretation of Type 18, the Veyron 16.4 Grand Sport Vitesse "Black Bess".
 As one of the fastest road vehicles in the world at the time, the Type 18 "Black Bess" is a direct forerunner of today’s world speed record-holding Bugatti Veyron.

 As with all models in the Edition, the current Legends model is limited to a run of three vehicles and is available for a net price of 2.15 million EUR.
 Of the four Legend models already presented, all twelve vehicles have been sold.

 The Type 18 was one of the most important Bugattis of the pre-war era, both ahead of its time and in a league of its own thanks to its impressive technical features.
 As is the case with all of the Legend vehicles, the "Black Bess" is based on the Bugatti Veyron 16.4 Grand Sport Vitesse.
-With its 1,200 PS, 8 litre W16 engine achieves an unparalleled torque of 1,500 Nm at 3,000–5,000 rpm, and can accelerate from 0–100 km in 2.6 seconds.
+With its 1,200 PS, 8 liter W16 engine achieves an unparalleled torque of 1,500 Nm at 3,000–5,000 rpm and can accelerate from 0–100 km in 2.6 seconds.
 With a maximum speed of 408.84 km/h with the roof down, the Vitesse is the fastest production roadster ever built.

 "The "Black Bess" Legend Vitesse is yet another fine example of Bugatti’s innovative power when it comes to creating exclusive automobiles," explains Bugatti Head Designer, Achim Anscheidt.
 "We have developed a new process for individually hand-painting the leather in the vehicle’s interior, the like of which has never been used before in the automotive industry."

 Indeed, this precious material has been used for the striking Bugatti horseshoe, which gleams against the background of the black front grille, creating a truly expressive front view for the Vitesse.
-This is reinforced by gold-coloured stripes that start below the headlights and radiate out over the front wings towards the rear, before tapering off at the end of the door line.
+This is reinforced by gold-colored stripes that start below the headlights and radiate out over the front wings towards the rear, before tapering off at the end of the door line.

-Sporting a similarly brilliant gold finish are the EB logo on the rear of the vehicle and the hub covers on the black rims, which also bear the initials of the company’s founder, Ettore Bugatti, in black.
+Sporting a similarly brilliant gold finish are the EB logo on the rear of the vehicle and the hub covers the black rims, which also bear the initials of the company’s founder, Ettore Bugatti, in black.
 And let’s not forget the tank and oil caps, which have been engraved with the "Black Bess" nameplate and elegantly finished with gold paint.